Adam Cassar

 1. Requests: A Python module for sending HTTP requests with forged attributes.
 It's highly scalable and can bypass traditional CAPTCHAs using external CAPTCHA farm services.
 However, it struggles against highly protected sites and mobile applications.

 2. Selenium: This is a browser automation framework initially developed for testing web applications.
-It can interact with a web service like a human user, helping attackers mask their bots with human-like behaviours.
+It can interact with a web service as a human user would, helping attackers mask their bots with human-like behaviours.

-OpenBullet doesn't inherently simulate human behaviour; this must be implemented by the bot developer.
-Based on an analysis of online configurations, most of them don't include any fake human behaviour features.
-However, OpenBullet supports the execution of ad hoc JavaScript code to enable this.
+OpenBullet does not inherently simulate human behaviour; the bot developer has to implement that.
+Based on an analysis of online configurations, most do not include fake human behaviour features.
+OpenBullet does, however, support ad hoc JavaScript execution to enable them.

 Detecting and Blocking OpenBullet